adibarbusoftlab/playgist/_posts/en/2023-10-03-android-reset.md

 ### 2. Entering Recovery Mode

-To initiate the device in the Recovery Mode, you can use one of the button combinations from below depending on your device's make and model.
+To initiate the device in the Recovery Mode, you can use one of the button combinations from below.

 ***Volume Up Key + Home/Start (if applicable) + Power Button***:
 - Press and hold the Volume Up key.